yquake2/yquake2remaster/README.md

 Note:

-* Non Quake 2 maps are limmited mostly view only, and could have issues with tranparency or some animations flags and properties.
+* Non Quake 2 maps are limited mostly view only, and could have issues with tranparency or some animations flags and properties.
 * If you like support some other maps type, create pull request for Mod_Load2QBSP function and provide a link to demo maps.